DimensionDev/Holoflows-Kit/api-documents/kit.watcher.firstvirtualnode.md

 ## Watcher.firstVirtualNode property

+> Warning: This API is now obsolete.
+>
+> use firstDOMProxy instead. will remove in 0.7.0
+>

-This virtualNode always point to the first node in the LiveSelector
+This DOMProxy always point to the first node in the LiveSelector

 <b>Signature:</b>